 This news release is issued in respect of measures taken against certain persons, entities and bodies in view of the situation in Ukraine.

-The entries for 8 individuals have been added to the list.
-Details of the additions can be found in the attached Annex.
+Thirty six existing entries have been amended and are still subject to an asset freeze.
+Details of the amendments can be found in the attached Annex.

 Failure to comply with financial sanctions legislation or to seek to circumvent its provisions is a criminal offence.

 Further details of the sanctions regime related to Ukraine and links to the Consolidated List of individuals and entities subject to other financial sanctions regimes may be found on the Customs and Excise pages of the Isle of Man Government website.